Skip to main content

 Our Language

 At Migrant Clinicians Network, we understand that language is constantly evolving as society and cultural values change.
-We strive to use language that celebrates the diversity of the communities we serve, remains respectful and inclusive, and mitigates the harmful impacts of bias.
-As part of our commitment to Diversity, Equity, Inclusion, and Accessibility (DEIA), we routinely review our content and welcome feedback on our language use, updating it as needed.
+We strive to use language that celebrates the communities we serve, remains respectful, and mitigates the harmful impacts of bias.
+We routinely review our content and welcome feedback on our language use, updating it as needed.